Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/README.md

 ## Learning Outcomes

-Students by the end of the course will be able to ...
+By the end of this course, you will be able to ...

-1. Identify & Describe
-2. Explain
-3. Compare & Contrast
-4. Design & Implement
-5. Practice
+1. Build and deploy an application that utilizes container developer operations
+1. Compare and contrast when to use container or container-less developer operations
+1. Implement generic patterns of operation for both types of developer operation patterns
+1. Demonstrate proficiency for professional DevOps roles

 ## Schedule